-- 2. To develop the Career Ready Practices necessary for success in the global, competitive world. - 3.
+- 1. To explore, learn and develop the skills necessary for this career. - 2.
+To develop the Career Ready Practices necessary for success in the global, competitive world. - 3.
 To be trained in the safe operations of this job title. - 4.
 To be able to demonstrate positive behavior and appropriate dress.